 Refinishing hardwood floors is like redoing your fingernails.
 First you need to remove the old finish, basecoat, color, and top coat.
 You may opt to forgo the color (stain) and just use the nature color of the wood.
 You will still need to apply a finish to it.

-There are basically two types of floor finishes used when refinishing hardwood floors: one is oil-based and the other is water-based polyurethane.
+There are basically two types of floor finishes used: one is oil-based and the other is water-based polyurethane.
 Oil-based is available in a satin, semi-gloss or gloss finish.
 Satin works well on floors because it hides small flaws and lets the natural beauty of the wood show without a bright shine.
 Oil-based also produces a warm amber look that gives you the traditional glow of wood floors.
 Water-based polyurethane dries clear and resists yellowing.
 Water-based also dries quicker.

 Make sure you let each coat thoroughly dry before applying the next; same as you would nail polish.
 Give your floor at least 24-36 hours before moving furniture back on it.
 It will continue to harden in the first couple of weeks.